 - Minimise moving your child, as a severe electric shock may cause a fractured spine

-- Once the current is off, check your child’s pulse, breathing and response.
+- Once the current is off, check your child’s pulse, breathing, and response.
 If there is no breathing or no heartbeat, begin CPR while someone else gets medical help.

-- Call 111 for ambulance or immediately take your child to the pediatrician because shock may cause internal damage that can’t be detected without a medical examination.
+- Call 111 for an ambulance or immediately take your child to the pediatrician because shock may cause internal damage that can’t be detected without a medical examination.

-- Mouth burns on chewing the electric cords are often deeper than you may realize, your child may require surgery after the initial healing.
+- Mouth burns on chewing the electric cords are often deeper than you may realize, and your child may require surgery after the initial healing.

 The above are a few tips that you can consider to babyproof your home from electric hazards.

 Childhood is the most beautiful phase of everyone’s life.
-Let your child enjoy his/her childhood to the fullest while ensuring his/her safety from the electric hazards by implementing the above-given safety measures across your home.
+Let your child enjoy his/her childhood to the fullest while ensuring his/her safety from electric hazards by implementing the above-given safety measures across your home.

 If you have any doubts or queries on how you can baby-proof your house from electric dangers, and how much do electrical services cost? then get assistance from the experts at Strike Electricals.
 We are a highly experienced and skilled electrical repair company in Auckland conducting all sorts of electric repairs at cost-effective prices.